 Now let’s move to one of my favorite parts of our home… our kitchen!
-And from the looks of Instagram, it seems like it’s many of your favorite part of the home as well!
-Our kitchen was remodeled seventeen years ago and has remained timeless which is what I love most about it!
+Our kitchen was remodeled in 2000 and has remained timeless.
+That is what I love most about it!

-To bring some color in tot he kitchen we added a copper tray to the island.
+To bring some color into the kitchen we added a copper tray to the island.
 I can’t believe the pop of color that was created just by adding fresh fruit to the island.
-These wonderful cutting boards are from Curtis Creation.
-I love their shape and that you can hang them when not in use.
-(And don’t forget they offer free shipping on all purchases!)
+I love the cutting boards, their shape, and that you can hang them when not in use.

-We did a major remodel in 2000 that included a new kitchen, enlarging the family room, remodeling and adding an additional bathroom, and adding an entirely new back porch (you’ll see this soon!).
+We did a major remodel in 2000 that included a new kitchen, enlarging the family room, remodeling and adding an additional bathroom, and adding an entirely new back porch.
 The cabinets, island, and hood are all custom.
 Our island is butcher block and our countertops are honed marble.
 I should probably mention that all of the countertops are 2” taller than standard.
 I am 5’11” tall, my husband is 6’2” and our sons are 6’7”, 6’6” and 6’4”.
 So the extra two inches seemed to be a necessity.

 My favorite part of our kitchen is the island.
 We put electrical strips on both sides and I cook every meal right here.

-I replaced the white hydrangeas next to the stove with some faux flowers from Michaels.
+I replaced the white hydrangeas next to the stove with some faux flowers.
 I absolutely love the new pop of color!

 I bought new kitchen towels at TJ Maxx and I can’t believe how much color they add to my white kitchen!
 (Side note- I laughed so hard when I saw the photos only to realize the kitchen towels were completely cattywampus!
 Just keeping it real!!)